Insharior: UX Case Study & Design Process

 Takeaways

-Insharior app is a platform for early 20’s in South Korea — especially for one person households and young people in South Korean society.
-We hope this application can provide them a new way to get a unique interior items at a low price, and at the same time, earn money and space in their room by lend their old items to others in need.
+Insharior is a platform for early-twenties one-person households in South Korea.
+We hope it gives them a new way to acquire unique interior items at a low cost, and, at the same time, to earn money and reclaim space by lending out items they no longer need.

 Featured from Adobe XD gallery